AaronGS1999/Drosophila_Tensorflow/README.md

         ["white type", "wild type"]
     )

-To run the code and get the trained model in a .tflite file, simply run each cell sequentially by clicking on the play icon to the left of each cell.
-It's important to not skip any cells or the code won't work and you'll need to restart and execute the cells again.
+To run the code and obtain the trained model in a .tflite file, simply run each cell sequentially by clicking on the play icon to the left of each cell.
+It's important not to skip any cells or the code won't work and you'll need to restart and execute the cells again.

 After training, the model is evaluated and compared before and after being exported to a .tflite model.
-You can see the results directly in the google colab notebook and ensure that the values are not significantly different.
+You can see the results directly in the Google Colab notebook and ensure that the values are not significantly different.
 If they are, you may need to adjust your training and validation files and repeat the process.

 Note that the mean average precision (mAP) was calculated using COCO (https://cocodataset.org/).